Trading strategies

 Total vega exposure = number of contracts × vega per contract

-For example, if one option contract has a vega of £0.2, this means that the price of the option is expected to move £0.2 for a 1 percentage point change in implied volatility of the underlying asset.
+For example, if an option contract has a vega of 0.2, this means that the price of the option is expected to move 0.2 for a 1 percentage point change in implied volatility of the underlying asset.

 If the vega is high, the option price is highly sensitive to the volatility of the underlying asset.

-So, if you hold 10 × FTSE 100 option contracts and the vega of one option contract is £0.2, then for a 1 percentage point increase in the implied volatility of the underlying asset, the total value of your options position is expected to increase by £2 (10 contracts × £0.2 vega per contract x 1 percentage point increase).
+So, if you hold 10 x FTSE 100 options and the vega of the option is 0.2, then for a 1 percentage point increase in the implied volatility of the underlying asset, the total value of your options position is expected to increase by £2 (10 contracts × 0.2 vega x 1 percentage point increase).

 Conversely, for a 1 percentage point decrease in implied volatility, the total value would decrease by £2.